f-garofalo/openlux/docs/ARCHITECTURE.md

 ### High-Level Operation

-OpenLux acts as a transparent bridge between Home Assistant and the Luxpower inverter:
+OpenLux acts as a transparent bridge between Home Assistant and your solar inverter:

 1. **TCP Connection**: Home Assistant connects to OpenLux on port 8000
 2. **Request Reception**: TCPServer receives requests from Home Assistant